San Diego, CA, Schools with Cooking Programs

 Associate of Science in Baking and Pastry

 Students enrolled in this program need to complete the same major courses found in the baking and pastry certificate program.
-Unlike the certificate program, this program requires general education and elective courses.
-It takes a minimum of 60 credit hours to complete.
+Unlike the certificate program, this program requires general education and elective courses on top of the 39 credit hours for the major.

 Associate of Science in Culinary Arts

-A minimum of 60 credit hours are needed for graduation.
+A minimum of 35 credit hours in the major, plus general education and elective courses, are needed for graduation.
 Many of the same major courses are offered as in the culinary arts certificate program.
-Students also need to pass elective and general education courses.

 San Diego Mesa College